Truck Accidents

 TELL US WHAT HAPPENED

 The commercial trucking industry is heavily regulated with one primary purpose: safety.
-Therefore, there are certain laws, rules, and safety guidelines that apply to truck drivers, trucking companies, and manufacturers.
+There are certain laws, rules, and safety guidelines that apply to truck drivers, trucking companies, and manufacturers, largely set by the Federal Motor Carrier Safety Administration.
 Some of these laws and regulations deal with:

 If you’ve been injured, you should be focused on one thing: your recovery.
 Contact our office for a free, no-obligation consultation.
-As always, you pay nothing out of pocket unless we recover compensation for you.
+As always, you pay nothing out of pocket unless we recover compensation for you — you can learn more about how personal injury lawyers get paid on our resources page.
 Call us now at (956) 275-6060 or contact us online by using the form below.

 What should I do after a truck accident in Laredo, Texas?